A Gentle Creature (1960 film)

 A Gentle Creature (Кроткая) is a 1960 Soviet drama film directed by Aleksandr Borisov.
 A screen adaptation of the story of the same name by Dostoevsky.

 Plot

 From lack of money, a girl without a dowry marries a usurer.
-But later he learns about her husband's past: about the circumstances under which he left the regiment.
+But later she learns about her husband's past: about the circumstances under which he left the regiment.
 The meek one tries to rebel against life with her despised husband.